 3. Planting the bed

-Layering is the key to Blewit cultivation.
-As you lay down the layers of organic material, add egg-sized chunks of Blewit spawn to the bed.
+Lay down the layers of organic material, add egg-sized chunks of Blewit spawn to the bed.
 Make sure not to break up the spawn too much, as it regrows faster when left more intact.
-Every third layer or so, add a thin layer of finished compost.
 Continue layering until you use up the spawn.
-The bed should be about 4-8˝ deep.
-You may wish to mulch over the top of the bed with straw, wood chips, bark, or other materials to maintain moisture.
+The bed should be about 4-8˝ deep with chunks at least 3" below the top surface of the bed.
+You may wish to additionally mulch over the top of the bed with straw, wood chips, bark, or other materials to maintain moisture.

 Time to plant: